Wide-Area Crowd Counting: Multi-View Fusion Networks for Counting in Large Scenes: Multi-View Counting via Multi-View Fusion

 \subsection{Late fusion model}

+and then project them to the ground-plane for fusion and obtaining the scene-level density map, where the intersections of the projected Gaussians are close to the people locations on the ground-plane (see Fig. 4) and are mapped to the Gaussian kernels of the ground-plane density map.

-The main idea of the late fusion model is to first estimate the crowd density maps in each camera view, and then fuse them together to obtain the scene-level density map.
+The main idea of the late fusion model is to first estimate the crowd density maps in each camera view, and then project them to the ground-plane for fusion and prediction of the scene-level density map.
+As shown in Fig.~\ref{fig:dmap_proj}, the intersections of the projected Gaussians will be close to the people locations on the ground-plane, and thus the fusion network aims to transform the intersection points into the Gaussian kernels on the ground-plane.
 In particular, the late fusion model consists of 3 stages (see Fig.~\ref{fig:two_models} top): 1) estimating the camera-view density maps using FCN-7 on each view; 2) projecting the density maps to the ground-plane representation using the projection module; 3) concatenating the projected density maps channel-wise and then applying the Fusion module to obtain the scene-level density map.
 The network settings for the fusion network are presented in Table \ref{table:FCN-7_fusion_module}.

 \sssection{Projection Normalization.} One problem is that the density map is stretched during the projection step, and thus the sum of the density map changes after the projection.
 Considering that the density map is composed of a sum of Gaussian kernels, each Gaussian is stretched differently depending on its location in the image plane.
 To address this problem, we propose a normalization method to ensure that the sum of each Gaussian kernel remains the same after projection (see Fig.~\ref{fig:normalization}).
 In particular, let $(x_0, y_0)$ and $(x, y)$ be the corresponding points in the image plane and the 3D world ground-plane representation.
 The normalization weight $w_{xy}$ for ground-plane position $(x, y)$ is